jatinsharma0e0/WhackMaster/replit.md

 **None** - The application is completely self-contained with zero external dependencies:

 - **No npm packages**: No package.json, node_modules, or build tools required
-- **No CDN resources**: All code is contained in three local files
+- **No CDN resources**: All code is contained in local files
-- **No external APIs**: All sounds generated programmatically using Web Audio API
+- **No external APIs**: All sounds are stored as WAV files in the assets/sounds folder
 - **No fonts or assets**: Uses system fonts and emoji characters for graphics
 - **Browser APIs only**: Leverages native HTML5, CSS3, and JavaScript Web APIs